Platform

 fields={'mrr': user.mrr, 'company': user.company},

 In Admin → Backend Connect → Signing secret, click Rotate.
-Talki generates a new secret immediately — copy it, update your env var, then redeploy.
-Old requests signed with the previous secret will start failing once rotated.
+Talki generates a new secret immediately.
+Copy it, update your environment variable, and redeploy.
+Requests signed with the old secret will start failing once rotated — do this during low-traffic periods.

 Common questions

-Talki retries once, then silently skips — the ticket still opens and the operator can manually hit Refresh in the customer panel when you're back up.
+Talki retries once after 3 seconds, then silently skips.
+The ticket still opens — operators can click Refresh in the customer panel when you're back up.

 Can I return different fields for different users?

 Yes.
-The fields object is flexible — return as many or as few keys as you like per user.
+The fields object is fully flexible — return as many or as few keys as you want per user.

 Is the signing secret the same as my API key?

-No. The signing secret is used only for Backend Connect HMAC verification — it's separate from your public API key.
+No. The signing secret is only for Backend Connect HMAC verification.
+It is separate from your public widget API key.